kevinlowe0x3F7/ios-decal-proj4/README.md

 * SettingsView
     * Settings for user to toggle options, such as to give a location, sort them, etc.
-* BasicRestaurantView
+* BasicDraggableRestaurantView
     * A subview contained within the main restaurant view.
 Holds basic information for some restaurant.
-In other words, presents a basic profile with some information for each restaurant including name, price, distance, and rating.
+In other words, presents a basic profile with some information for each restaurant including name, distance, and rating.
+Able to be dragged left and right similar to the Tinder animation.
 * DetailedRestaurantView
     * View that contains more information than the basic profile, such as recent reviews, location, business hours, phone number, etc. Achieved